kvassAI/slate/source/includes/_users.md

 Argument | Description
 ---------- | -------
-user-id | ID of the User to delete
+user-id | ID of the User to delete.

 ## List all Users